opentaps/open-climate-investing/dao/decarbonization/README.md

 Meanwhile, when we can't do something that we're afraid of, like climate change, we get angry.
 But as Master Yoda teaches us, "Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering."

 But we don't have to go down the path to the Dark Side.
 This DAO is an experiment in using the open source principle of "scratching your own itch" to come up with climate solutions.
 If you want to do something about climate change, then do something.
 Right where you are.
 Build something that works for you, based on your real needs and experiences, first.
-If it works, then you get others to use it.
+If it works, then get others to use it.

 ## Some Examples